 Brakes not what they used to be?
 Before you go spending thousands upgrading to a MotoGP-developed, six-pot radial calliper and wavy discs, you might want to change your fluid first, explains Phil Turner.

-For a substance that’s designed to live inside metal componentry, brake fluid has an unfortunate quality: it's hydrophilic.
-It absorbs water.
+For a substance that’s designed to live inside metal componentry, brake fluid has an unfortunate quality: it's hygroscopic.
+It absorbs water from the air.
 This produces two issues.
 The first is the obvious one: corrosion - the last thing anyone wants inside their braking system.

 The second is that when we apply the brakes the braking system heats up, which can cause any water in the fluid to boil, forming vapour bubbles.
 As we all know, vapour bubbles are something else we definitely don’t want in our braking system.